 Comparison of the existing system capacities with water demands indicate that the raw water resources are not aligned with the bulk supply and distribution infrastructure.
-This is evident by the various schemes presented to augment potable water between the three main systems.
+This is evident by the various schemes presented to augment potable water between the main systems.
 The economics of distributing potable water from a large central WTP versus aligning the various sub systems, by upgrading either the raw water supply or WTP capacities, will have to be determined.
-It is likely that a hybrid solution will be necessary in order to address the short term issues whilst solving the problem in the long term.
+It is likely that a hybrid solution will be necessary in order to address the short term issues whilst addressing long term shortfalls.